6 dead after train crashes into family’s SUV in Florida

 TAMPA, Fla.
-(WFLA) — Six people, the youngest just 9 years old, are dead after a tragic crash between a freight train and an SUV in Florida. died Sunday, according to the Hillsborough County Sheriff’s Office.
+(WFLA) — Six people, the youngest just 9 years old, are dead after a tragic crash between a freight train and an SUV in Florida, according to the Hillsborough County Sheriff’s Office.

 The Hillsborough County Sheriff’s Office said the crash happened at about 6:45 p.m. after a Cadillac Escalade carrying a family and a friend of theirs was struck by a train traveling 55 mph in Plant City.